dogoncouch/siemstress/README.md

 #### JSON output
 `siemquery` terminal output does not show all attributes.
 To view all attributes, including the extended attributes parsed by helpers, use the `--json` option to store the output in a JSON file.
 This can also be useful for data visualization and manipulation using programs like Jupyter.
 ![JSON file screenshot](https://github.com/dogoncouch/siemstress/blob/master/doc/images/events-json.png)

+#### Design principals
+Siemstress is designed to parse data, and organize it into prioritized, manageable streams of relevant information.
+It was originally designed as a basis for artificial intelligence research, and has since been used for network security, physical security, and data collection.

 #### The future
 Siemstress is still under development.
 In the future, it will include more rule types, state tables, and a more streamlined process for starting and stopping all of its services.
 It may include an optional web interface, but the intention is to stay UI agnostic.